Multan: Topography

 Multan is located in Punjab, and covers an area of 560 km2.
 The nearest important cities are Dera Ghazi Khan and Bahawalpur.
-Multan is located in a bend created by five rivers of central Pakistan.
-The Sutlej River separates it from Bahawalpur and the Chenab River from Muzaffar Garh.
-The area around the city is a flat, alluvial plain surrounded by orchards and deserts that is used for citrus and mango farms.
+Multan is located near few rivers of central Pakistan.
+The Sutlej River separates it from Bahawalpur and the Chenab River from Muzaffargarh.
+The area around the city is a flat, alluvial plain surrounded by orchards and deserts that is also used for mango farms.

+Multan is located near the Sulaiman Mountain Range which is the extension of the southern Hindu Kush of Pakistan and Afghanistan.
+The most well-known peak of the Sulaiman mountains is the twin-peaked Takht-e-Sulaiman or "Throne of Prophet Solomon" at 3,487 metres (11,440 ft).